ericmedvet/slides/advanced-programming-2020/09-exception.md

 ]

 - `extends ClientHandler`
-- does not need to know that the server is Robust
+- does not need to know that the server is the robust version
+  - inheritance

 ---